Halal Buy-to-Let Mortgages

 Published 10 May 2026

 The halal buy-to-let market in the UK is small, specialist and growing.
 For landlords who want their property investments to follow Sharia principles, a conventional interest-bearing buy-to-let mortgage is not an option.
 Finance is instead arranged through a Home Purchase Plan, where a Sharia-compliant provider co-owns the rental property and the landlord pays a combination of rent and capital acquisition.
-Mortgage One does not advise on Sharia-compliant products directly.
+Mortgage One does not advise on Sharia-compliant products.
 We refer landlords to specialist Islamic finance providers and make sure the introduction lands in the right place for your case.

 All requests for Islamic Finance are on a referral only basis.
 We do not advise on Islamic mortgages directly, but can refer you to an approved provider who specialises in Sharia-compliant finance.